jojo-rdan/KiwiBotTest/README.md

       - A route to get the information of all kiwibots in the database (however, you are able to watch it from the DB of firebase, just in case).
       - Rewrite all this project with TypeScript, to improve myself and the code.

+ ## Test Checklist:

+  - Create an API in Node with an endpoint to create new deliveries and store them in a firebase collection this is the structure of the delivery document: DONE.
+  - Create a collection of bots and a endpoit to create them: DONE.
+  - Create a collection of bots and a endpoit to create them: DONE.
+  - Create an interface in React to see the created deliveries in a list ordered by the creation date: DONE.
+  - Add a button to toggle the order between ASC and DESC: DONE.
+  - Add the option to filter the list by the different statuses: DONE.
+  - Create an action to assign a bot to a delivery: DONE.
+  - Create an action to update the status of the delivery, assigned to in_transit, in_transit to delivered(this was the most tricky one hehe): DONE.
+  - In the same interface create alerts for deliveries that were created more than 5 minutes ago and are not assigned(second tricky haha): DONE.
+  - Add unit testing to the backend and end to end testing to the frontend: UNDONE.
+  - Create a diagram of all the processes you designed: UNDONE.

  ## How to start the project:

    - Clone the repo and open it with your code editor.